AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 Welcome to a living reading list curated to reflect the evolution from engineer and individual contributor to cross-industry innovation leader.
 These resources span leadership, influence, innovation capital, strategic communication, organizational dynamics, social capital, philanthropy, and personal development.

-They reflect 15+ years of growth — from engineering execution to leading innovation in traditional and formal education settings and beyond.
+They reflect 15+ years of growth — from engineering execution to leading innovation in traditional, formal, and informal education settings and beyond.

 > 🛠️ This document is actively evolving.
 Treat this version as current, but updates are ongoing.
 Suggestions welcome via GitHub Issues or Discussions.